 “This message is as old as the hills,” says Dr. Waldinger, “the people in our study who were happiest in retirement were the people who had actively worked to replace workmates with new playmates.”
 Stronger relationships are “intrinsic to everything we do and everything we are.”
 Other long-term studies – in the US and New Zealand have reached the same conclusions.

 What makes good relationships so powerful?

 They are stress regulators.
 Talking to someone about a stressful event that occurred helps bring the body and mind back to equilibrium.
-Our fight-or flight response to the stressor subsides.
-Having at least one person in your life you can go to is essential to maintain our happiness and health.
+Our fight-or-flight response to the stressor subsides.
+Having at least one person in your life you can go to is essential to maintain your happiness and health.
 People who are isolated or lonely don’t have the stress-regulation mechanism that a good relationship provides.
-Chronic stress and the chronic levels of inflammation build up in our bodies lead to illness and poor health.
-All types of relationships – even talking to strangers – have benefit.
+Chronic stress and chronic levels of inflammation build up in our bodies leading to illness and poor health.
+All types of relationships – even talking to strangers – have benefits.

 Loneliness is Toxic

 “Loneliness kills,” explains Dr. Waldinger, “people who are more isolated than they want to be from others find that they are less happy, their health declines earlier in mid-life, their brain functioning decline sooner and they live shorter lives than people who are not lonely.
 Feuds take a terrible toll on the people who hold the grudges.”

 “A few adjustments to our most treasured relationships can have real effects on how we feel.
 We might be sitting on a gold mine of vitality that we are not paying attention to, because it is eclipsed by the shiny allure of smartphones or pushed to the side by work demands.